emileferreira/ecopt/README.md

 ## Usage

 To optimise your model, extend the `model.Model` class to wrap it.
-Then use this class and your choice of `meter.Meter` to construct an `optimizer.Optimizer`.
-Here is an example.
+Then use this class and your choice of `meter.Meter` to construct an `optimizer.Optimizer` and call it.
+Here is an example that defines some hyperparameters, optimises a (to be implemented) model and plots the Pareto frontier.

 ```python
 from ecopt.model import Model